NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 ## Example Files and Transition Changes
 Transition rules will be required to accomodate the new fields added to the VariableSpeed DX coils.
-Example files the include the VariableSpeed DX coils will need to be updated.
+Example files that include the VariableSpeed DX coils will need to be updated.
 More detail to be added in design.

 ## Acknowledgments